Power loom: Operation

 Operation of weaving in a textile mill is undertaken by a specially trained operator known as a weaver.
 Weavers are expected to uphold high industry standards and are tasked with monitoring anywhere from ten to as many as thirty separate looms at any one time.
 During their operating shift, weavers will first utilize a wax pencil or crayon to sign their initials onto the cloth to mark a shift change, and then walk along the cloth side (front) of the looms they tend, gently touching the fabric as it comes from the reed.
 This is done to feel for any broken "picks" or filler thread.
 Should broken picks be detected, the weaver will disable the machine and undertake to correct the error, typically by replacing the bobbin of filler thread in as little time as possible.
 They are trained that, ideally, no machine should stop working for more than one minute, with faster turnaround times being preferred.

-Operation of this needs more than 2 people because of the way it works.

 History

 A loom from the 1890s with a dobby head.
 Illustration from the Textile Mercury.

 The first ideas for an automatic loom had been developed in 1684 by M. de Gennes in Paris and by Vaucanson in 1745, but were forgotten.
-In 1785 Edmund Cartwright patented a power loom which used water power to speed up the weaving process, the predecessor to the modern power loom.
+In 1785, Edmund Cartwright patented an early power loom, which was initially hand-operated and mechanically crude.
+By 1787 he had developed improved versions driven by water power, and soon after he had coupled looms to steam power, marking an important step toward fully mechanized weaving.
 His ideas were licensed first by Grimshaw of Manchester who built a small steam-powered weaving factory in Manchester in 1790, but the factory burnt down.
 Cartwright's was not a commercially successful machine; his looms had to be stopped to dress the warp.
 Over the next decades, Cartwright's ideas were modified into a reliable automatic loom.
 These designs followed John Kay's invention of the flying shuttle, and they passed the shuttle through the shed using levers.
 With the increased speed of weaving, weavers were able to use more thread than spinners could produce.